Evolutionary graph theory derived from eco-evolutionary dynamics: Discussion

 \section{Discussion}

-We have constructed a model for evolution in network-structured populations which is based on individual-level ecological processes and which allows the population size, density and composition to change.
-This represents an advance on current evolutionary graph theory models which only allow the composition of the population to change.
-In sections \ref{sec:limit} and \ref{sec: app 1} we showed, using a negative ecological feedback loop, that suppression of ecological dynamics in our framework's eco-evolutionary dynamics, leaves the pure evolutionary dynamics of evolutionary graph theory.
-However, this process highlights the extreme assumptions required and the departure from underpinning ecological processes.
-In particular, fixed population size and density obtained by suppressing ecological dynamics are an exception \citep{melbinger2010,cremer2011} and can prevent us capturing biological processes accurately.
+We have reinterpreted Champagnat et al.'s \cite{champagnat2006} model to enable eco-evolutionary dynamics in a network-structured population.
+This model is based on individual-level ecological processes that allow the population size, distribution and composition to change.
+It represents an advance on current evolutionary graph theory models which only allow the composition of the population to change.
+We can therefore consider cases with more complex dynamics, such as pathogen evolution \cite{grenfell2004}.
+In Sections \ref{sec:limit} and \ref{sec: app 1} we showed, using a negative ecological feedback loop, that suppression of ecological dynamics leaves the pure evolutionary dynamics of evolutionary graph theory \cite{lieberman2005a}.
+However, this process highlights the extreme assumptions required and the departure from the underpinning ecological processes.
+In particular, the fixed population size and distribution obtained by suppressing ecological dynamics are an exception \citep{melbinger2010,cremer2011} and can prevent us capturing biological processes accurately.
+It is therefore useful to know how results will change when moving away from the extreme assumptions in evolutionary graph theory.
+We showed that there is a weakened effect of network structure (Figure \ref{fig: fixation with natural death}), and clonal interference (Figure \ref{fig: fixation before CI}) leads to the failure of key results in evolutionary graph theory such as amplification of selection and the circulation theorem.
+On the other hand, deriving evolutionary graph theory from ecologically motivated assumptions provided new insights.
+We were able to interpret evolutionary graph theory dynamics in terms of birth and death rates (Table \ref{tab: derived standard dynamics}), and show that natural death can prevent amplification of selection (Figure \ref{fig: comparison analytical}).